 From the very start, KROSS has stood with the marginalized and the voiceless, fighting tirelessly for their rights and dignity.
 Every step we take is a step toward a brighter future—one where communities are uplifted, individuals are empowered, and compassion is the cornerstone of society.
 Through collaboration and an unshakable commitment to justice, we are working to build a world where hope is restored and every person is valued.

-A Cluster-Level Training on Gender Equality and Justice was conducted on 12th and 13th February 2026 at MSSS, Badravathi, with the participation of 33 members representing four clusters.
-The two-day training focused on strengthening the cluster-level gender team and enhancing their capacity to promote gender sensitivity, equality, and justice within their respective communities.
-The sessions were thoughtfully structured to provide both conceptual clarity and practical insights on addressing gender-related concerns at the grassroots level.
-The program featured comprehensive discussions, interactive learning methods, case analyses, and group activities that enabled participants to critically reflect on gender roles, stereotypes, and systemic inequalities.
-Participants were encouraged to examine local realities and identify challenges that hinder the realization of gender justice.
-Special emphasis was given to fostering collective responsibility, effective leadership, and community-based advocacy to address gender-based discrimination and promote inclusive practices.
-The training also served as a dynamic platform for experience-sharing, peer learning, and collaborative planning.
+A Cluster-Level Training on Gender Equality and Justice was conducted on 24th and 25th February 2026 at BMSSS, Bangalore, with the participation of 38 members representing four clusters.
+The two-day training aimed at strengthening the cluster-level gender teams and enhancing their capacity to effectively promote gender sensitivity, equality, and justice within their respective communities.
+The sessions were systematically designed to provide both conceptual understanding and practical approaches to addressing gender-related issues at the grassroots level.
+Through comprehensive discussions, participatory learning methods, case studies, and group exercises, participants were encouraged to critically reflect on gender roles, stereotypes, and structural inequalities prevalent in society.
+The training emphasized understanding local realities and identifying key barriers to achieving gender justice.
+Special focus was placed on building collective responsibility, strengthening leadership skills, and promoting community-based advocacy to address gender-based discrimination and ensure inclusive practices.
+The program also provided a vibrant platform for experience-sharing, mutual learning, and collaborative action planning among the clusters, enabling participants to return to their communities with renewed commitment and concrete strategies for promoting gender equality and justice.

 In August 2024, a series of impactful cluster-level training programs on communication and effective learning were successfully conducted across four clusters.
 These sessions aimed to empower women members from various federations with essential skills to enhance their personal and professional interactions.